LearnersGuild/guide/Game_Manual/Stats.md

 ## Estimation Bias

-Estimation bias reflects whether you tend to over- or under- estimate your contribution.
+Estimation bias reflects whether you tend to over- or under-estimate your contribution.
+This is a weighted average that only uses retrospective data from the previous 6 cycles.
 Represented as a +/- percentage (-100%..100%).

 If your estimation bias is _below zero_, that means that you tend to underestimate your contribution to the projects that you work on.
 Your fellow players see value that you don't recognize; you can learn to take more credit for your work!